AskAlexSharov/erigon-notes/Abstract.md

     - mining must use new commitment code
     - mining: eth_getBlockByNumber returns null for pending block https://github.com/ledgerwatch/erigon/issues/2771
 - Snapshots/Bittorrent:
-    - Avoid internet requirement at node startup: you see it as `Fetching torrent files metadata` in logs
     - Automate git push to snapshots repo
-    - after restart it may Ban good peers https://github.com/anacrolix/torrent/issues/746
     - I think sometime it does ban all peers - and stuck
     - BitTorrent has feature: fallback to http urls if no peers alive.
 Investigate if we can use public S3 or GCS as such fallback.
 How much it will cost?
 CDN can make it cheaper?
 Cheaper than maintain Downloader